apiman/apiman/README.md

 apiman is open source, and we welcome anybody who wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [apiman JIRA](http://issues.jboss.org/browse/APIMAN) describing the bug or new feature.
-Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
-For example, this command creates a branch for the APIMAN-1234 issue:
+If you want to fix a bug or make any changes, please log an issue in [GitHub Issues](https://github.com/apiman/apiman/issues) describing the bug or new feature.
+Then we highly recommend making the changes on a topic branch named with the GitHub issue number.
+For example, this command creates a branch for the #317 issue:

-	$ git checkout -b apiman-1234
+	$ git checkout -b apiman-317

 After you're happy with your changes and a full build (with unit tests) runs successfully, commit your changes on your topic branch.
 Then it's time to check for and pull any recent changes that were made in